-In the journal European Archives of Paediatric Dentistry they concluded "Biofeedback can be used in the initial visits for dentally anxious children and the usage of simpler biofeedback machines for these appointments in dental setup is suggested."
+In the journal European Archives of Paediatric Dentistry, they conclude that "Biofeedback can be used in the initial visits for dentally anxious children and the usage of simpler biofeedback machines for these appointments in dental setup is suggested."

 Scientists at the University of Lübeck in Germany found that electrical stimulation combined with biofeedback therapy helped patients with fecal incontinence.

-They reported in the International Journal of Colorectal Disease that "There is sufficient evidence for the efficacy of BF (biofeedback) plus ES (electrical stimulation) combined in treating fecal incontinence.
+They reported in the International Journal of Colorectal Disease that "there is sufficient evidence for the efficacy of BF (biofeedback) plus ES (electrical stimulation) combined in treating fecal incontinence.
 AM-MF (Amplitude-modulated medium-frequency) stimulation plus BF seems to be the most effective and safe treatment."

 Cognitive and behavioral therapies

-Dr. John Krystal, Editor of Biological Psychiatry, said biofeedback may open new avenues for cognitive and behavioral therapies; he was referring to a study that found people can control the activity of certain regions of the brain when they receive feedback signals by functional magnetic resonance brain imaging (fMRI).
+He was commenting on a study in which people were able to control the activity of certain regions of the brain when they receive feedback signals by functional magnetic resonance brain imaging (fMRI).

 Chronic rectal pain

 Studies by researchers at the University of North Carolina have shown that biofeedback is more effective than some other treatments for a type of chronic rectal pain called levator ani syndrome.

 Nocturnal bruxism is the clenching, bracing, grinding or gnashing of the teeth and jaws during sleep.

 A team at The Turner Dental Hospital, Manchester, in the United Kingdom, investigated the effect of biofeedback therapy on this condition.